simsaens/Codea-Runtime/README.md

 License
 -------

-The Codea Runtime Library is copyright 2012 [Two Lives Left](http://www.twolivesleft.com) and is licensed under the Apache License v2.0.
+The Codea Runtime Library is Copyright 2012 [Two Lives Left](http://www.twolivesleft.com) and is licensed under the Apache License v2.0.

 Requirements
 ------------